-Although no reliable statistics are available, a number of women who have arrived irregularly in Malta are likely victims of trafficking.
+Although no reliable statistics are available, UNHCR considers it likely that a number of women who have arrived irregularly in Malta are victims of trafficking.
 The capacity of the authorities to identify and engage with (potential) victims has been very limited.
-In 2011, the Government launched the Malta Action Plan on Combating Trafficking in Persons.27 The implementation of the Action Plan is coordinated by the Trafficking in Persons Coordinator, with the support of the relevant ministries
+In 2011, the Government launched the Malta Action Plan on Combating Trafficking in Persons.
+The implementation of the Action Plan is coordinated by the Trafficking in Persons Coordinator, with the support of the relevant ministries and other authorities concerned.
+This includes the Human Trafficking Monitoring Committee, one of whose objectives is to set up an identification mechanism.
+UNHCR welcomes these as important steps towards improving the situation.
+However, UNHCR is not aware of any victims of trafficking yet identified through this mechanism or of any specific structure of support services which have been set up exclusively to assist victims of trafficking.
+A victim of trafficking who co-operates with the Maltese authorities may be granted a six-month http://mjha.gov.mt/MediaCenter/PDFs/1\Action%20Plan%20Trafficking.pdf

-25http://www.tfal.org.mt/MediaCenter/PDFs/1_Manifesto%20for%20Children%202013%20-%202%20%28for%20PDF%29.pdf, at pages 24-25.